 For this particular day, I recommend choosing something in the city center so that you do not waste any time getting to all the attractions you want to see!
 Here are some recommendations for Ottawa hotels in the downtown part of the city:

-Luxury (220 CAD and up): In case you are looking for a stunning, 5-star hotel in the center of Ottawa where you will feel like a king or queen, Fairmont Chateau Laurier is your answer!
-The rooms are simply gorgeous, you can serve the most delicious dishes at their on-site restaurant and the service is impeccable!
+Luxury ($220 CAD and up): If you are looking for a stunning, 5-star hotel in the center of Ottawa where you will feel like a king or queen, Fairmont Chateau Laurier is your answer!
+The rooms are simply gorgeous, you can try the most delicious dishes in their on-site restaurant and the service is impeccable!
 If you would prefer a 4-star luxury hotel instead, Andaz Ottawa Byward Market-a concept by Hyatt should be your choice!
-This one is located in ByWard Market district and it even features a rooftop lounge – a perfect place to relax after a full day of Ottawa sightseeing!
+This one is located in the ByWard Market district and it even features a rooftop lounge – a perfect place to relax after a full day of Ottawa sightseeing!

-Budget (up to 120 CAD): My first recommendation for travelers going to Ottawa on a tight budget is Ottawa Sleep Inn.
+Budget (up to $120 CAD): My first recommendation for travelers going to Ottawa on a tight budget is Ottawa Sleep Inn.
 This is a great hostel located in the Centretown of Ottawa and it offers free Wi-Fi and a nice cozy lounge where you can relax and unwind.
-If you would like a B&B instead, Windsong Manor Bed & Breakfast awaits you with nice rooms, very good service, accessible prices, and a delicious continental breakfast served each morning!
+If you would like a B&B instead, Windsong Manor Bed & Breakfast offers you nice rooms, very good service, affordable prices, and a delicious continental breakfast served each morning!!

 Day 11-13: Toronto

-I know that you must be tired from the constant driving by now, that is why now you will rest in Toronto for 2.5 days.
-Or should I say that you just won’t be driving?
+I know that you must be tired from the constant driving by now, which is why you will now rest in Toronto for 2.5 days.
+Or should I say that you won’t just be driving?
 Because you are certainly going to discover many things in the city!